 Your doctor places an electromagnetic coil over the side of your scalp.
 It creates a magnetic field that sends an electric current to stimulate nerve cells in the brain’s prefrontal cortex, which is one of the regions that controls mood.

-TMS doesn’t work as well as electroshock therapy.
+There’s not as much evidence that TMS works as there is for electroshock therapy.
 It also differs in these ways:

 - It uses a much smaller electric current.